GLSRC/rescomp/README.md

 If you can't install or use the package despite following the above instructions, [write us][maintainer mail adresses].
 For a package as new as this one, such problems are to be expected and we will try to help as soon as possible.

+## Updating

+To keep the rescomp package up to date with the most current version in the repository, enter your local repository folder (the same folder we cloned during the installation) and run

+    git pull

+This updates your local copy of the package to be up to date with the one on the GitLab website.
+If you installed the package as an editable install during installation, you are done now.
+If you installed it as a regular package, you can finish the update by running

+    pip install --upgrade .

 ## Usage
 ### Getting Started
 To get started, look at the examples in _bin_.
 The intended order is: